7 Powerful Strategies to Unlock Self-Acceptance: A Neuroscience-Based Approach

 How do you maintain self-acceptance during high-stress periods?

-Stress tends to reactivate old neural patterns, making self-criticism more likely.
-The key is having robust practices in place before stress hits: daily vagus nerve stimulation, consistent sleep hygiene, and strong social support.
-During acute stress, focus on nervous system regulation first, then cognitive techniques once your amygdala has calmed.
+Stress tends to reactivate old neural patterns, making self-criticism more likely during demanding periods.
+The key is having robust practices in place before stress arrives: daily vagus nerve stimulation, consistent sleep hygiene, and strong social support.
+During acute stress, focus on nervous system regulation first, then apply cognitive techniques once your amygdala has calmed.

 Share this article: